 Just by reading this one article, you now know more about mutual fund investing than 95% (or more) of the population.
 All you have to do is head out to a website that offers a wide variety of funds, narrow down your search into a specific segment (or groups of segments), and then begin to dig into each fund that looks good to you.

-A good starting point is the US News and World Reports Best Mutual Fund List.
+A good starting point is the Best Mutual Funds list by US News & World Report.
 Use the tools you learned here, and apply them to that list.

 What do you look for when trying to find the best mutual funds?